-The frame of the CubeSat holds all the important systems and boards in place.
+The frame of the CubeSat holds the parts of the satellite in place like the payloads and core avionics.
 The frame also helps dissipate excess heat while the satellite is in orbit.
 When the satellite is launched, the frame helps insure that all of the parts stay in place and the system is structurally stable.

 The ADCS is the satellite's Attitude Determination and Control System.
 This is what lets the CubeSat move around and reorient itself in space.
 While not all CubeSat missions require an ADCS, most missions that require some level of precision will.

 The payload of the CubeSat is the instrument that gathers the primary scientific data in orbit.
 Every mission has a different payload, so here we have an example camera payload.
 This system could image the Earth in fine detail from Low Earth Orbit.